Baton Rouge Spinal Cord Injury Attorney

 Medical expenses: You can recover money for past and future medical expenses related to your SCI.

 Lost income: You can recover compensation for lost wages and income due to your inability to work.

 Pain and suffering: You can recover damages for the pain, mental anguish, and physical impairment caused by your injury.

 Punitive damages: In some cases, you may be able to recover punitive damages from the person or company responsible for your injury.
 Punitive damages are intended to punish the defendant and deter similar behavior in the future.

 Product Liability in Spinal Cord Injury Lawsuits

 A product liability case is a type of personal injury lawsuit in which the plaintiff alleges that a defective product caused their injury.
-If you have suffered a spinal cord injury as a result of a defective product, you may be able to file a product liability lawsuit against the manufacturer or distributor of the product.
+Suppose you have suffered a spinal cord injury as a result of a defective product.
+In that case, you may be able to file a product liability lawsuit against the manufacturer or distributor of the product.

 Some common types of defective products that can lead to spinal cord injuries include:

 - Defective vehicles